 Video games are a popular testbed for many Artificial Intelligence (AI) techniques because they are simulated, controlled environments, but have a level of complexity that makes optimal decision making and content generation challenging.
 Students will work to design intelligent agents or generate content for games or other complex simulations using AI: Deep Learning, Reinforcement Learning, Evolutionary Computation, etc. Applications of AI techniques to other areas outside of games could also be explored.
 Students will be given much leeway in deciding on an area of interest to focus on, so potential applicants are strongly encouraged to communicate with Dr. Schrum in advance to discuss possible project ideas.

 Have you ever felt a warm, tingly, pleasant feeling when someone traces letters on your back or plays with your hair?
 Or when someone reads a book to you or asks you questions on the phone, or just taps their fingers on an object in a satisfying way?
 That’s called ASMR (autonomous sensory meridian response) and it’s the first psychological phenomenon to be discovered on YouTube rather than in a lab!
 ASMRtists generate thousands of videos on YouTube to give people tingles, lull them to sleep, or promote relaxation.
 This summer, we are going to create short ASMR videos in which we isolate specific triggers.
-We will use these in an experiment to assess whether certain individual differences (e.g., demographics, personality traits) are linked to preferences for various triggers.
-We may also continue the lab’s work on categorizing ASMR videos on YouTube for various attributes (e.g., triggers, voice, ASMR style).
-You’ll learn applied skills such as producing high definition videos, web-based survey design, SPSS statistical analysis, generating a literature view, coding videos, and presenting your work as an oral presentation and poster.
-Our goal is to present at a conference during the following academic year, and eventually publish this work as part of a multi-study paper.
-For this project, the most important thing is your level of interest in the topic and dedication to pursuing it scientifically – some background in Psychology is nice but not required.
+We will use these in an experiment to assess physiological responses (e.g., heart rate, skin conductance) to triggers among participants in the lab.
+You’ll learn applied skills such as high-definition binaural video production, web-based survey design, SPSS statistical analysis, literature review, and will present your work as an oral presentation and poster.
+For this project, the most important thing is your level of interest in the topic and dedication to pursuing it scientifically – some background in psychology, data analysis, or video production is nice but definitely not required.